 What to do in Savannah

 There are so many things to see and do in Savannah that you might have a hard time deciding where to start.
 So let us help!
-We’ve planned out a three day itinerary, perfect for a getaway weekend, covering all the essential Savannah regions from River Street to Tybee Island – and more!
+We’ve put together an itinerary, perfect for a getaway weekend, so you can cover all the essential Savannah regions from River Street to Tybee Island – and more!

-Lace Up Your Walking Shoes or Rent a Bike/Scooter: You’ve taken the city tour and sampled some great Lowcountry cuisine.
-Now get a closer look at some of Savannah’s magnificent architecture and splendid squares.
+See Savannah’s Squares: Get a closer look at some of Savannah’s magnificent architecture and splendid squares.
 Take out your map and plan your route!
 Good places to start: the Bull Street and Abercorn Street corridors, which will take you past some of Savannah’s famous landmarks and nine of our 21 squares.
-Make sure you visit beautiful Forsyth Park, which is on Bull Street and is one of Savannah’s signature landmarks.
+Make sure to make your way out to Chippewa Square, where they filmed Forest Gump’s bench scene.

 Enjoy a Southern Sampler: Savannah caters to lovers of good food, and her hospitality and charm season the dishes popular to our region.
 For lunch on Day Two, dine at a restaurant that specializes in Southern cuisine and get a taste of good ol’ home cooking.